-The National Coordinating Centre for Public Engagement (NCCPE), working in partnership with the Wellcome Genome Campus (WGC), has been funded by Wellcome to deliver the Genome Editing Public Engagement Synergy (GEPES) programme.
+Here at the National Co-ordinating Centre for Public Engagement (NCCPE) we are working in partnership with the Wellcome Genome Campus, to deliver the Genome Editing Public Engagement Synergy (GEPES) programme.
 The goal is to develop innovation and collective impact in public engagement within genome editing.
 We aim to bring together those with experience of engaging (or supporting others to engage) the public in genome editing and related fields, to synthesise learning, create tools to be shared, and to encourage high quality public engagement.

 - A comprehensive map highlighting existing public engagement activity

 - A framework to help elicit collective learning about public engagement with genome editing, including public attitudes to this area

 - Recommendations for the future of public engagement with genome editing